berksudan/OTMISC-Topic-Modeling-Tool/README.md

 * For windows and other operating systems, it can be done via Anaconda or similar tools.

+### Evaluation Metrics

+The following evaluation metrics are used for a metric based assessment of the produced topics:

+* **Diversity Unique**: percentage of unique topic words; in [0,1] and 1 for all different topic words
+* **Diversity Inverted Rank-Biased Overlap**: rank weighted percentage of unique topic words, words at higher ranks are penalized less; in [0,1] and 1 for all different topic words
+* **Coherence Normalized Pointwise Mutual Information**: metric for coherence of topic words, how well do they fit together as topic?; in [-1,1] and 1 for perfect association
+* **Coherence V**: metric for coherence of topic words evaluated by large sliding windows over the text together with indirect cosine similarity based on NPMI; in [0,1] and 1 for perfect association
+* **Rand Index**: similarity measure for the two clusterings given by the topic model and the real labels, in [0,1] and 1 for perfect match

 ## References

 * Angelov: Top2vec: Distributed representations of topics: https://github.com/ddangelov/Top2Vec